withastro/astro/.changeset/late-cups-jam.md

 'astro': patch
 ---

-copy assets even if ourDir is out of process.cwd()
+copy assets even if outDir is out of process.cwd()